| February 5, 2000 For years my wife has told me that

 have taken care of your own behavior - otherwise it is the pot calling

+the kettle black.
 Bottom line: It is

 each person's responsibility to themselves to be their best self.
 Control